-What are the similarities and differences between facial rolling and gua sha massage?
+What are the similarities and differences between facial rolling and gua sha tool massage?

-Facial rolling and gua sha massage both increase circulation and lymphatic drainage and decrease muscle tension.
-Both help to maintain the skin’s health and youthful looks.
+Facial rollers and gua sha tool massages both increase circulation and lymphatic drainage while decreasing muscle tension, and both help to maintain the skin’s health and youthful looks.

-The difference between, and added benefit of using a gua sha tool versus a facial roller is that gua sha massage helps to “sculpt” the features more effectively.
-If you’d like more defined cheekbones, for example, or a more lifted brow arch, a gua sha tool may help.
+The difference between—added benefit of using—a gua sha facial massage tool versus a facial roller is that the shape of a gua sha tools are more effective in “sculpting” the features through more targeted movements.
+If you’d like more direct massage under the cheekbones, for example, or firm pressure on the brow bone, our gua sha massage tools will come in handy.

-Step 1: Gua sha is most beneficial when used after your skin is cleansed and toned, and after you’ve applied your serum, oil, or both.
+Step 1: Facial massage is most beneficial when used after your skin is cleansed and toned, and after you’ve applied your serum, oil, or both.
 Oil and serum textures help to minimize friction and tugging so the tool can easily over the skin.